 When it comes to pricing for each WordPress SEO plugin, both Rank Math and Yoast differ greatly.

-Yoast offers a freemium version of its platform to WordPress users and also has a paid version that starts at $89/month.
+Yoast offers a freemium version of its platform to WordPress users and has a paid version that starts at $89/month.

 Comparatively, Rank Math is completely free — for now.
 Their website promises a paid PRO version later in 2020.
 Until then, the free version continues to offer some capabilities that you have to pay for with Yoast.

-Like we mentioned in the example above, you can target up to five keywords with Rank Math compared to only one with the free edition of Yoast.
+As mentioned in the example above, you can target up to five keywords with Rank Math compared to only one with the free edition of Yoast.
 Further, their website outlines 68 benefits of their product and a comparison table of features, a snippet of which is here:

 The Winner: For now, I think the winner is Rank Math because of their free platform and features.
 We’ll see if that holds up once Rank Math rolls out their paid version.